Overview

 − Prohibit favoring one client over another

-− Provide for the review of transactions to discover and correct any same-day trades that result in
+− Provide for the review of transactions to discover and correct any same-day trades that result in an

-an advisory representative or employee receiving a better price than a client
+advisory representative or employee receiving a better price than a client

-− Maintenance of a list of issuers for whom all advisory representatives are restricted from
+− Maintenance of a list of issuers for whom all advisory representatives are restricted from purchasing

 ITEM 12 – BROKERAGE PRACTICES

-In selecting a broker or dealer to execute a transaction for a client, BTAM may consider a variety of
+In selecting a broker or dealer to execute a transaction for a client, BTAM may consider a variety of factors,

-broker/dealer; and the reasonableness of the commission or its equivalent for the specific transaction.
+the reasonableness of the commission or its equivalent for the specific transaction.

 Concurrent with our engagement with you for investment advisory services, we will recommend that you

 utilize Pershing for custody services.
 Pershing is an unaffiliated FINRA-member broker-dealer.
-There is
+There is no

-you deem appropriate.
+appropriate.
 We selected Pershing after we reviewed multiple firms, all of which vied for our

 recommendation to you.
 Since the amount of potential compensation, products offered, or services